 My story starts much like many testimonies I have heard – I grew up in church.
 My Mom did everything she could to make sure I was in church virtually every time the doors were open.
-As a young boy, I made my choice during the invitation at a revival service.
+As a young boy, I made my choice during the invitation to a revival service.
 My heart was racing, and my stomach was tied in knots.
 I chose to literally hold on to the pew to keep from going forward to accept the gift of salvation.
 The reason I resisted was that I knew there was no way I could follow all of the rules I had heard preached.
 And I was sure to lose all of my friends if I became a Christian.
 So, I made a choice to reject God and the salvation He was offering me.

 For the next thirty or so years of my life, I desperately tried to make my life work while giving in to ever-increasing levels of sinfulness.

 Fast forward to 1997, when I followed god’s leading and made a “profession of faith” at a church in Meridian, Mississippi, and was “baptized.”
 Before I explain why I used a little “g” and put baptized in quotations, let me give some insight into my mindset by using the Triangle Tool found in Desperate Dependency.
 For me, the foundational element in the validation of my identity was significance.
 To feel significant was to certainly be loved and secure.
 Therefore, I was in an endless pursuit of significance, and the means to that end was the worship of me.
 The more I could get people to talk about what a good person I was, how sweet I was, how hard of a worker I was, or to be attracted to me physically, the more significant I would feel.